alexwlchan/alexwlchan.net/src/_drafts/emptydir.md

 This means that `emptydir` will clean up this apparently-empty folder and the hidden `.DS_Store` file it contains -- but leave the `.DS_Store` file in place for folders where I want to keep it, like the Desktop.

-There are a couple of other things which I'm similarly happy to delete if they're the only thing in a folder -- `.venv` (the name of my Python virtual environments) and `__pycache__` (compiled Python byte code), both of which are transient folders I can easily recreate.
+There are a couple of other things which I'm similarly happy to delete if they're the only thing in a folder -- `.venv` (my Python virtual environments) and `__pycache__` (compiled Python byte code), both of which are transient folders I can easily recreate.

 [emptydir]: https://github.com/alexwlchan/emptydir
 [ds_store]: https://en.wikipedia.org/wiki/.DS_Store